jundalisay/superb/content/en/research/avicenna/soul/section-01.md

 ## FOOTNOTES:

-[6]Reality of existence; or its whereabouts.
-Doctor S. Landauer thinks that the word ayniyyat in the text must be wrong, because nowhere throughout this section is the «Whereabout» of the mental powers so much as hinted at; whereas the burden of the whole chapter is to prove merely that such powers do exist, i.e., their inniyyat, which is a word used by Arab Logicians.

 [A]A Why and Wherefore moving it.
 Note the difference between sabab and `illah.
 Transcriber addition: sabab (سبب) and `illat (علّة): Sabab means the general conditions that are conducive to something occuring, whereas `illat is the reason in cause-and-effect.
 Traditionally, `illat is used in logic or medicine, whereas sabab would be more likely to be heard in common speech.